GCC 6.1.1 "Verilator internal fault" when trying to run on any file

 So basically you were already in a bad spot.
 If you want to debug further it's yours to maintain packaging for, or use a different distro which has an active maintainer.
 If you figure out that some code change is needed I'll of course take the patch back.
 Sorry.

-#10 Updated by Jannis Harder 10 months ago
+#10 Updated by Jannis Harder over 3 years ago

 I ran into the same issue when trying to use verilator on a recent arch system.
 It also happens when building from source, ignoring the unmaintained AUR package.